-The average dead car battery replacement service costs $200.
+The average dead car battery replacement service costs over $300.
 Learn how to replace a dead car battery and save.
 PLUS: How to test a car battery at home in minutes!

 In general, most car batteries last 3-5 years, depending on the battery and your vehicle.
 While extremely hot or cold temperatures are especially hard on your car battery, even if you take every precaution to winterize it and care for it during summer, it will still wear out at some point.

-The best way to get ahead of a dead car battery and avoid embarrassing parking lot breakdowns is to pay attention to the signs of a weak car battery.
+To get ahead of a dead car battery and avoid embarrassing parking lot breakdowns, pay attention to the signs of a weak car battery.

 Signs Of A Weak Car Battery

 - Car cranks or clicks but won’t start

 - Slow to start

 - Engine starts but won’t stay running